-Certain accounts in financial statements for the six months ended June 30, 2007 have been reclassified in order to be comparable with those in the financial statements for the six months ended June 30, 2008.
+Certain accounts in financial statements For the six months ended June 30, 2008 have been reclassified in order to be comparable with those in the financial statements For the six months ended June 30, 2009.

-32. Information for investment in Mainland China
+33. Information for investment in Mainland China

-On June 30, 2006, the Investment Commission of the Ministry of Economic Affairs (MOEAIC) authorized the Company to remit US\$28,690 as the registered capital to establish a China-based general insurance subsidiary(in form of joint venture with Cathay Life Insurance).
+On June 30, 2006, the Investment Commission of the Ministry of Economic Affairs (MOEAIC) authorized the Company to remit US\$28,960 as the registered capital to establish a China-based general insurance subsidiary (in form of joint venture with Cathay Life Insurance).
 The Company has received approved from the China Insurance Regulatory Commission on October 8, 2007 to form a join venture general insurance company.
-As of June 30, 2008, the Company's remittances to this company totaled approximately US\$27,420.
+The Company and Cathay Life Insurance subsidiary, Cathay Insurance Company Ltd. (Shanghai) has acquired a business license of an enterprise as legal person on August 26, 2008.
+As of June 30, 2009, the Company's remittances to this company totaled approximately US\$27,820.

-33. Segment information: None.
+34. Segment information: None.